 Estimated to be completed in spring 2019, the building will add four commercial storefronts to an ever-improving corridor; the neighboring Gooseberries building to the south was renovated within the last 10 years, and construction is similarly underway at the southwest corner of Chippewa & California.
 These affordable, small-scale retail storefronts will range in size from 300 to 600 square feet and provide much-needed space for burgeoning local businesses.
 Small storefronts have been in high demand on Cherokee and the immediate area, as a way for businesses to grow and get rooted in the community without breaking the bank.

-Three of the seven residential units will be rent-restricted, dedicating space for low-income households.
+Four of the seven residential units will be rent-restricted, dedicating space for low-income households.
 One of the units will be street-level and accessible.
 All of the apartments will feature Energy Star rated appliances, a washer/dryer in each space, and finishes like hardwood floors.
 Plans call for an access control system at common doors, allowing for ease of access by tenants and guests, as well as interior bike storage on the first level.

 2755 Chippewa lies within the confines of the Gravois-Jefferson Streetcar Suburb Historic District.
 Bounded by Gravois, Grand, Meramec, and Jefferson, this 715-acre triangular area was historically a busy transportation corridor, ferrying wagons, streetcars, and other vehicles through the city.
 A map of the area shows the streetcar lines as they existed in 1945 – two years before this photo of the intersection at Chippewa & California was taken.

 Photo by Ray Gehl, courtesy of the Steven Siegerist collection, via Metro St. LouisStreetcar Map